Massena Central School surveying parents about COVID-19 testing

 He said they would need to do the testing within a two-week window.
 If they’re not able to achieve the 20%, the district’s schools may have to pivot to remote learning.

 “We’re required to get parental consent.
-That would take some time to get the parental consent to set up the testing lab at the schools and administer the tests that will be necessary to reach 20%.
+That would take some time to get the parental consent to set up the testing lab at the schools and administer the tests that will be necessary to reach 20 percent.
 Uploading that data to the state could be very time-consuming,” Mr. Brady said.

 There are currently two metrics being considered by the state when it comes to designating a zip code or census tract as a microcluster: the seven-day average of new cases per day per 100,000 people and the seven-day average rate of positive tests per tests conducted.
 State officials will also be factoring in hospitalizations and hospital capacity.